 The designs currently in the Cosmic Vertigo series recalls the excellent Cosmic Vertigo podcast series with Dr.s Duffy & Baur.
-Cosmic vertigo is that feeling you get when you realise the implications of something from the scale of the infinite cosmos for our terrestrial life.
+Cosmic vertigo is that feeling you get when you realise the implications of something at the scale of the infinite cosmos for our terrestrial life.

 “The Earth is a very small stage in a vast cosmic arena.
 Think of the rivers of blood spilt by all those grand emperors so that in glory and triumph they can be the momentary masters of a fraction of a dot.”Carl Sagan